NA-MIC/ProjectWeek/PW38_2023_GranCanaria/Projects/US-guided_TrainingSystem/README.md

 ## Approach and Plan

-1. Phantom model --> Accurately replicated thoracic tissues (lung, ribs, and solid masses) providing a useful tool for training ultrasound-guided procedures
+1. Phantom model --> Accurately replicated thoracic tissues (lung, ribs, and solid masses) providing a useful tool for training US-guided procedures
-2. Tools connections via Optitrack and Plus Toolkit (Telemed and Clarius US System, needle for biopsy)
+2. Tools connections via Optitrack and Plus Toolkit (Telemed system and needle for biopsy)
 4. Application development

 ## Progress and Next Steps

-1. Fabrication of dedicated phantom --> In progress to establish the virtual model
+1. Fabrication of dedicated phantom --> Virtual and recontructed model
 2. Design of tracking fixtures for equipment --> In progress
 3. Optitrack + US System setup --> Connection to SLICER